 Food For Thought.
 Roundtable organized by Louis-Georges Harvey, Bishop’s University.
 3 April 2013.

-Food Studies in the Current Moment Roundtable organized by Andrea Most, Jackman Institute for the Humanities, U of T. 9 November 2012.
+Food Studies in the Current Moment.
+Roundtable organized by Andrea Most, Jackman Institute for the Humanities, University of Toronto.
+9 November 2012.

 The Self-fashioning of Female Food Celebrities in the 20th Century.
 Presentation to Green College, UBC.
 13 October 2011.